soedinglab/MMseqs2/README.md

 MMseqs2 also works on ARM64 systems and on PPC64LE systems with POWER8 ISA or newer.

-We also provide static binaries for all supported platforms at [mmseqs.com/latest](https://mmseqs.com/latest).
+We provide static binaries for all supported platforms at [mmseqs.com/latest](https://mmseqs.com/latest).

 MMseqs2 comes with a bash command and parameter auto completion, which can be activated by adding the following lines to your $HOME/.bash_profile: